<< Go Back up to Region ‘California (outside Los Angeles and San Francisco)’

 In Summer 2023 it was reported Link opens in new window that San Diego Theatres had the exterior of the theatre repainted in historically inaccurate colors.
 The exterior had previously been painted in a mustard / burnt orange color in 2008, following historical research by preservationist firm Heritage Architecture and Planning Link opens in new window.
 The ochre-to-white color change was described by San Diego Theatres as a “color transformation” meant to “invigorate the theatre’s façade” ahead of its 100th anniversary in March 2024.

-The Balboa houses a 4-manual, 23-rank Wonder Morton organ which made its debut performance on 27th September 2009.
-It is one of only five “Wonder” models that the Morton Organ Company built for Loew’s Theatres in the 1920s.
-Many elements of the Balboa’s organ were originally installed in Loew’s Valencia Theatre in Queens, New York, NY.
-The Balboa’s original 4-manual, 31-rank organ (Opus 14568) had been moved to Copley Symphony Hall in 1929.
+The Balboa’s original 4-manual, 31-rank organ (Opus 14568, built by the Robert Morton Organ Company) was moved to Copley Symphony Hall in San Diego in 1929.
+The Balboa now houses a 4-manual, 23-rank Wonder Morton organ which made its debut performance on 27th September 2009.
+It is one of only five “Wonder” models that the Robert Morton Organ Company built for the Loew’s “Wonder” Theatres in four of the five boroughs of New York, plus Jersey City, in the 1920s.
+Most elements of the Balboa’s organ were originally installed in Loew’s Valencia Theatre in Queens, New York, NY.

 The Balboa is currently managed by non-profit San Diego Theatres Link opens in new window who also manage the San Diego Civic Theatre located just a couple of blocks away.